 How does GGR or NGR affect me as a prospective operator?

 - Many iGaming technology providers have a monthly minimum.
-This means that even if an operator has a down month where they did not generate their usual wagered volume (and as a result, hold), they could potentially end up owing more money than they generated to their technology provider.
+This means that even if an operator has a down month where they did not generate their usual wagered volume (and as a result, hold decreases), they could potentially end up owing more money than they generated to their technology provider.
 Due to this, it is important to work with a betting technology provider who prioritizes their relationships with their clients, and has the leeway to accommodate unusual circumstances.
 As the popular saying goes, the customer is always right.

 - Operators should also ensure they have discounted rates as their hold increases.
-While many technology providers will offer substantial discounts (cutting their share of GGR by as much as half) for operators with higher holds, some technology providers have a flat GGR share regardless of the GGR generated.
+While many technology providers will offer substantial discounts (cutting their share of GGR by as much as half) for operators who have higher handle and hold, some technology providers have a flat GGR share regardless of the GGR generated.
 To reiterate the first important point we highlighted, even small changes to a GGR share can have large impacts on profitability for an operator.

 Now that you are more familiar with the fee structures of iGaming technology providers, it’s time to learn how to evaluate different technology providers.
-Check out our post on The Most Important Factors To Consider When Selecting A Sportsbook Provider and 20 Questions To Ask Betting Technology Providers.
+Check out our posts on The Most Important Factors To Consider When Selecting A Sportsbook Provider and 20 Questions To Ask Betting Technology Providers.